Call 911 if the person has:

 3. Follow Up

 - It may take several days for the trigger substance to leave the body.
-Continue treatment until symptoms subside.
+Continue treatment until symptoms subside, as confirmed by your doctor.

-- If symptoms persist, or to help identify the allergen that caused the hives, see a doctor.
+- If symptoms persist or return, to help identify the allergen that caused the hives, see a doctor.